 Why the 6-Second Rule Can Make a Big Difference for Your Child

-Let’s be real: social interactions can be tricky for kids with autism.
+Let’s be real: social interactions can be tricky for child with autism.
 They might feel overwhelmed by the noise or pressure to respond right away, leading to frustration or even shutting down.

 That’s where the 6-second rule comes in.
 It’s like giving your child a tiny "time-out" to catch their breath and get organized before they speak.